StatProofBook/StatProofBook.github.io/Tutorials/Template.md

 date: 2019-09-27 16:40:00

 title: "Template for The Book of Statistical Proofs"
-chapter: "enter chapter here"
+chapter: "Name of the chapter"
-section: "enter section here"
+section: "Name of the section"
-topic: "enter topic here"
+topic: "Name of the topic"
-theorem: "enter theorem here"
+theorem: "Name of the theorem"

 dependencies:
   - theorem: "a theorem this proof depends on (with internal reference)"